Missing All Lower or Upper Teeth

 Screw Retained Denture

 One option involves placing three or more implants in your jaw and attaching a permanent denture.
-Some examples of the are the All-on-4® technique and the Trefoil™ system.
+Some examples of these are the All-on-4® technique and the Trefoil™ system.
 Your denture is held in place by screws that secure it to the support posts or bar.
 It doesn’t touch the gum tissue, which allows you to clean under the denture without removing it.
 This denture will replace all your missing lower teeth and will not be removed except at maintenance visits.
 Although cleaning under your denture without removing it is more time consuming and requires more dexterity, many patients who want a permanent denture prefer this option.

 2. Implants Placed